metaborg/documentation/source/release/note/vnext.rst

 -------

-* Fixed origin tracking in Statix injection explication for new projects that caused the top-level term of an analyzed AST to be missing when applying a Stratego strategy in an SPT test.
+* Fixed origin tracking in Statix injection explication for new projects that caused the top-level term of an AST to be missing when a Stratego strategy is applied to an analyzed AST in an SPT test.